17451k/clade/docs/usage.md

 ```

 *Source graph* for the Makefile presented in the *command graph* section above
-will be located in the *src_graph.json* file and look like this:
+will be located in the `src_graph.zip` archive and contain multiple files that,
+when combined, looks like this:

 ``` json
 {